The Gaussian-Head OFL Family: One-Shot Federated Learning from Client Global Statistics

 \subsection{Data-free synthesis and trainable heads (FisherMix, Proto-Hyper)}

 \paragraph{Class-conditional synthesis in $z_f$.} Using only aggregated moments in the Fisher space, the server samples per class

-where $\widetilde{\Sigma}_c^f$ is the shrunk class covariance if $S_c$ is available, otherwise the (shrunk) pooled covariance $\,\Sigma_{\text{pool}}^f$; $\tau_c$ scales dispersion (proportional to relative trace, clipped) and $\delta_c$ makes small moves along top Fisher directions to probe margins.
+where $\widetilde{\Sigma}_c^f$ is the shrunk class covariance if $S_c$ is available, otherwise the (shrunk) pooled covariance $\,\Sigma_{\text{pool}}^f$ and $\tau$ is a global dispersion scaling factor.
 This is strictly \emph{data-free}: no real samples or client-side inference.

-\paragraph{FisherMix (cosine-margin head).} On synthetic pairs $(z_f,y)$, FisherMix trains a cosine classifier with an additive angular margin:
+\paragraph{FisherMix (linear head).} On synthetic pairs $(z_f,y)$, FisherMix trains a linear classifier in the Fisher subspace using cross-entropy loss: